lhupfeldt/jenkinsflow/INSTALL.md

 Installation
 ------------

-In the following Jenkins also means Hudson, unless otherwise stated.
+In the following Jenkins also means Hudson, unless otherwise stated, python means python 2.7 or python3.4 or later and pip means python 2 pip or python 3 pip, unless differences are mentioned.

 1. The easy way:
    python setup.py install